kedro-org/kedro/docs/source/04_user_guide/08_advanced_io.md

 However, we recommend using a `DataCatalog` instead (for more details, see [this section](../04_user_guide/04_data_catalog.md) in the User Guide) as it has been designed to make all datasets available to project members.

 For contributors, if you would like to submit a new dataset, you will have to extend `AbstractDataSet`.
+For a complete guide, please read [Creating a new dataset](./14_create_a_new_dataset.md).

 ## Versioning